top of page

 • Get out of the way.

-Nowadays political leaders throughout all levels of governments no longer teach principles.
-Rather, they offer promises and cast blame.
-Neither offering promises or casting blame provides any benefit to their people.
+Nowadays, political leaders at all levels of government no longer teach principles.
+Rather, they offer promises and cast blame, neither of which benefits their people.

-Going back sixty years, here is a famous example of how U.S. leaders used to teach:
+Going back over sixty years, here is a famous example of how U.S. leaders used to teach:

 In the long history of the world, only a few generations have been granted the role of defending freedom in its hour of maximum danger.
 I do not shrink from this responsibility—I welcome it.
 I do not believe that any of us would exchange places with any other people or any other generation.
 The energy, the faith, the devotion which we bring to this endeavor will light our country and all who serve it—and the glow from that fire can truly light the world.
 And so, my fellow Americans: ask not what your country can do for you—ask what you can do for your country.